Canon 7D II vs Sony A7S II

 Review summary: Canon 7D II vs Sony A7S II

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Sony A7S II – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (20 vs 12MP) with a 29% higher linear resolution.